dfrance2010/dfrance2010.github.io/README.md

 [dash_css.py](https://github.com/dfrance2010/CS499/blob/Final/dash_css.py)
 [Grazioso Salvare Dashboard](https://github.com/dfrance2010/CS499/blob/Final/grazioso_salvare_dashboard.ipynb)

-## Code Review
+# Code Review

 Youtube video covering my code review prior to adding enhancements for my CS-499 final project:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/76tEqNTcvFA?si=nYg4x87zR1OLd5L2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 [Back to the top](#contents)

-## Software Engineering and Design
+# Software Engineering and Design

-For this enhancement, I created the following components:
-**Added login/logout**

-This is a security feature to ensure only valid users can access the database and only users with read/write permission can perform create/update/delete operations.
+For this enhancement, I added a login/logout section, dropdown filters for refining the data in the view, and an 'Advanced Options' section with a 'Delete Animal' button.
+This all works towards improving the use and functionality of the dashboard for the Grazioso Salvare team.
+Key elements included creating MongoDB collections for users and salt values, then inserting qualified users and their associated read/write permissions by first salting, then hashing the strings.
+The login and advanced options also included creating check_user() and check_permission() methods in animalshelter.py for security checks.
+Finally, an backup database was created to hold deleted animals in to save inattentive users from their mistakes.
+This enhancement helped me to meet the following course outcomes:

+### **Use well-founded techniques, skills, and tools for implementing computing solutions that deliver value and accomplish industry-specific goals**
   + Added input and login/logout buttons to the dashboard.
   + Created ‘Users’ collection in database.
   + Used hashlib library to add in username/password pairs and their associated read/write permissions.
 Strings are hashed using hashlib’s SHA-256 algorithm.